eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-In the absence of User authentication, and to prevent that a re-issued PID or attestation ends up at the wrong User, the PID Provider or Attestation Provider ensures that the re-issued PID or attestation is bound to the same WSCD as the PID or attestation it replaces.
+In the absence of User authentication, and to prevent that a re-issued PID or attestation ends up at the wrong User, the PID Provider or Attestation Provider ensures that the re-issued PID or attestation is bound to the same WSCA/WSCD as the PID or attestation it replaces.

 Finally, since the User is not involved, it is the Wallet Unit that triggers the